Mograsim-Team/Mograsim/docs/getting_started.md

 ## Enable the Launch action set

-1. Go to "Window" -> "Perspective" -> "Customize Perspective...".
+1. Go to "Window" -> "Perspective" -> "Open Perspective"
-2. Go to the tab "Action Set Availability".
-3. Under "Available action sets", enable "Launch" (if it is not already enabled); click on "Apply and Close".
+   and select "Mograsim" or click "Other..." and then select Mograsim.<br>
+   This can also be done by the perspective switcher on the right.

 ## Create a new Mograsim project

-1. Create a new Eclipse project.
-(Go to "File" -> "New" -> "Project...", select "General" -> "Project".)
+1. Create a new Mograsim project.
+(Go to "File" -> "New" -> "Project...", select "Mograsim" -> "Mograsim Project".)
+2. Give it a project name and a Mograsim machine and finish.

-2. Add the Mograsim nature to the new project and set it up:
+Alternatively, you can create a general Project and add the Mograsim nature to the new project and set it up:

 1. Open the properties dialog of the new project.
 (Right-click on it, select Properties.)
 2. Go to the "Project Natures" page, click on "Add...".
 If a confirmation dialog pops up, confirm.
 3. Select "Mograsim Project Nature"; click on "OK".
 4. Click on "Apply and Close" and re-open the properties dialog.
 5. Go to the new "Mograsim" page, select "Am2900Simple", click on "Apply and Close".

 ## Write a MPM file (containing the microprogram)